Guidance notes for Individuals

 - A financial policy ( a document which lays out how you manage money and payments)

-- If you work with children, young people or vulnerable adults you must have or be working towards a Child Protection / Vulnerable Adults Policy
+- If you work with children, young people or vulnerable adults you must have or be working towards a Safeguarding policy for Child Protection / Vulnerable Adults.

-Small and new groups may apply under the umbrella of another group which will act as a fund holder for the grant.
+Small and new groups which are not yet constituted may apply under the umbrella of another group which will act as a fund holder for the grant.

 Where there are possible external requirements such as planning permission, please ensure that you have done the following prior to submitting the application: